knative/community/ROLES.md

 The following apply to the part of the codebase for which one would be an approver in an OWNERS file:

-- Approver status may be a precondition to accepting large code contributions

 - Demonstrate sound technical judgment